 Find yourself under the Tuscan sun—fresh off your nuptials—at this romantic and rustic villa in the heart of Loro Ciuffenna.
 One look at the grounds, landscaping, and picturesque pool is enough reason to book immediately, but there are plenty of other swaying factors, such as an antique wood-burning bread oven, a pool, a Jacuzzi, a massive terrace overlooking the valley, oh, and five bedrooms, three bathrooms, three fireplaces, and a large dining room.
 The hosts also welcome each guest with a bottle of olive oil produced from the olive trees surrounding the villa.
 Can we live here please?

-Good luck sightseeing in Bali when you stay at Villa Sanglung in Singaraja because you’ll never want to leave the premises.
+Good luck sightseeing in Bali when you stay at Sanglung Villa in Singaraja because you’ll never want to leave the premises.
 Located on one of the last remaining untouched parts of the island, the four-bed, three-bath home, complete with an outdoor rain shower, exudes luxury in all the right ways—a.k.a. everyone will be losing it once they watch your honeymoon Insta tour of this place.
-And the best part?
-This gem goes for $91 to $144 a night.
+This gem starts at $179 a night.
 There’s also an infinity pool, easy access to the beach, fresh daily meals, and plenty of gecko noises to fall asleep to at night.
 Why look any further?